Question answering: History

 The 1970s and 1980s saw the development of comprehensive theories in computational linguistics, which led to the development of ambitious projects in text comprehension and question answering.
-One example of such a system was the Unix Consultant (UC), developed by Robert Wilensky at U.C.
+One example was the Unix Consultant (UC), developed by Robert Wilensky at U.C.
 Berkeley in the late 1980s.
 The system answered questions pertaining to the Unix operating system.
-It had a comprehensive hand-crafted knowledge base of its domain, and it aimed at phrasing the answer to accommodate various types of users.
+It had a comprehensive, hand-crafted knowledge base of its domain, and it aimed at phrasing the answer to accommodate various types of users.
 Another project was LILOG, a text-understanding system that operated on the domain of tourism information in a German city.
 The systems developed in the UC and LILOG projects never went past the stage of simple demonstrations, but they helped the development of theories on computational linguistics and reasoning.

-Specialized natural language question answering systems have been developed, such as EAGLi for health and life scientists.
+Specialized natural-language question answering systems have been developed, such as EAGLi for health and life scientists.